vapo643/SimHBSftwerdv/replit.md

 ### Overview
-Simpix is a full-stack TypeScript application designed for comprehensive credit management in financial institutions.
-Its primary purpose is to streamline the credit proposal lifecycle, encompassing creation, simulation, payment processing, and formalization tracking.
-Simpix offers a production-ready credit simulation API, secure document management, template-driven PDF generation for credit contracts (Credit Cession Bills), and a complete payment queue system.
-Built with banking-grade security and compliance in mind, Simpix aims to enhance operational efficiency and reduce manual tasks in financial operations by providing a robust, efficient, and compliant solution.
+Simpix is a full-stack TypeScript application designed to streamline the entire credit proposal lifecycle for financial institutions.
+It provides capabilities for credit proposal creation, simulation, payment processing, and formalization tracking.
+The project aims to enhance operational efficiency, reduce manual tasks, and address critical needs in the financial credit sector by offering a production-ready credit simulation API, secure document management, template-driven PDF generation for credit contracts (Credit Cession Bills), and a robust payment queue system.

 ### User Preferences
 #### PROTOCOLO DE APRENDIZADO GUIDO (PAG) V2.0